mahouboy23/IB-notes/Notes week 4.md

 - Women suffrage

 ## The
-- Elizabeth and Cady standy
+- Elizabeth and Cathy standy
-- African women organised in churches
+- African women organized in churches
 - Seneca falls black women was not invited
 - Sojourner truth a abolitionist
 - Mid 19th s century